-The Applicant states that it is not their intention to use isomaltulose at twice the volume at which sucrose would traditionally be used.
-It is not feasible to double the quantity of isomaltulose to increase the sweetness of a product.
-For example, doubling the amount of isomaltulose in a candy (>98% isomaltulose) would result in doubling the size of the candy, rather than the sweetness.
 Products containing isomaltulose may be less sweet and allow for greater flavour.
 For some products, e.g. sports drinks, sweetness may not be so important, and isomaltulose would be used mainly as a source of slow release carbohydrate.

-If the same sweetness as sucrose is needed in a particular product, isomaltulose may be combined with other sugars or intense sweeteners.
+If the same sweetness as sucrose is needed in a particular product, isomaltulose can be combined with other sugars or intense sweeteners.
 The energy supplied by a particular product is required to be on the nutrition information panel so consumers can make an informed choice when they purchase food products.

-Glycaemic index and glycaemic load claims are being considered as part of the health claims work currently being conducted by FSANZ (Proposal P293 - Nutrition, Health and Related Claims).
+Glycemic index and glycemic load claims are being considered as part of the health claims work currently being conducted by FSANZ (Proposal P293 - Nutrition, Health and Related Claims) and cannot be considered separately as part of this Application.
+It is anticipated that disqualifying criteria may prevent certain foods from making low GI claims.